The Complete Guide to UFC 207: Rousey vs. Nunes

 Questions have swirled about Rousey's mental state, her career plans outside of MMA, her dedication and her coach, but never her raw talent.
 Will it be enough to take out Nunes, who brutalized Miesha Tate to win the title in July at UFC 200?

-That's the question the UFC is hoping fans will tune in to answer at UFC 207.
-This is a stacked event that features seven current or former champions and two title fights in addition to a plethora of other talented fighters, and from top to bottom it should deliver both action and divisional relevance.
+This is a stacked event that features seven current or former champions and two title fights in addition to a plethora of other talented fighters.
+From top to bottom, it should deliver both action and divisional relevance.

-In the co-main event, bantamweight kingpin Dominick Cruz defends his title against young-gun contender Cody Garbrandt, who has knocked out four of his five UFC opponents in devastating fashion to punch his ticket to a title shot.
-This should be an outstanding fight on the merits but even more so because Garbrandt is the designated successor at Team Alpha Male, Cruz's nemesis these many years.
+In the co-main event, bantamweight kingpin Dominick Cruz defends his title against young-gun contender Cody Garbrandt, who has knocked out four of his five UFC opponents in devastating fashion, punching his ticket to a title shot.
+This should be an outstanding fight and more so because Garbrandt is the designated successor at Team Alpha Male, Cruz's nemesis.

 The prelims are solid, if not outstanding.
 Former welterweight champion Johny Hendricks takes on Neil Magny in the Fox Sports 1 main event, while Tim Means draws Alex Oliveira in a violent welterweight matchup on Fight Pass.

 Tim Means (26-7-1; 8-4 UFC) vs. Alex Oliveira (15-4-1, 1 NC; 5-2 UFC)

 An action matchup of violent welterweights headlines the Fight Pass portion of the event as Brazil's Oliveira takes on New Mexico's Means.
 Means has won two in a row, knocking out both Sabah Homasi and John Howard, while Oliveira finished former Bellator champion Will Brooks in his last outing to run his streak to two after a loss to Donald Cerrone in February.